murad-sh/cvrp-algorithm/README.md

 - Standard: Constructs a solution incrementally by always selecting the nearest customer that doesn't violate the capacity constraint.
 - Randomized Greedy Search: Adds randomness by sometimes selecting one of the k-nearest customers instead of the nearest, to explore different potential solutions.

+### Tabu Search

+An iterative optimization method for the CVRP that explores neighboring solutions by making local changes, such as swapping customers between routes.
+It uses a tabu list to avoid revisiting recently explored solutions, enhancing the search for a global optimum.
+The best solution found during the process is selected.

 ### Genetic Algorithm

 An evolutionary algorithm inspired by natural selection.